ada-lyn/ada-lyn.github.io/index.md

   <img src="/img/amazon_stars.jpeg" width="49.5%" />
 </p>

 Therefore we decided to go with features that are easier to extract.
-We chose to use text length.
+We chose to use title and text length.
 The reasoning would be that there is not much to say if the product is perfect, but one can explain at length why the product is not good.

+Firtsly, the title length:

 <p float="left">
   <img src="/img/products/rating_vs_title_length_Books.png" width="49.5%" />